PhantomSage/EPSolar/README.md

 This will store the results in these items.

 For full graphing, follow this tutorial: https://community.openhab.org/t/influxdb-grafana-persistence-and-graphing/13761

+# The fork
+This fork is made by PhanomSage, all credit where credit is due to the original deverlopers.

+## What this fork brings:
+* multi-wifi, it has a list of different wifi networks that it will try to connect to
+* wifi-scan, it will scan it's surrounding wifi networks to enable automatic detection and logging where it is.
+E.g. on a mobile installation like a boat, it will be able to tell the server side if it is in the harbour or not.
+* More info/statistics in a hearbeat

+##Potential future:
+* inteligent loging to jiffs filesystem when no upstread is available
+* SoftAP + STA, to allow for local wifi2modbus
+* modbus2mqtt bridge

 # Real case
 To aid others, I thought I write down my setup